acrlabs/simkube/docs/infra/overview.md

 # Infrastructure Overview
 SimKube can run wherever you run k8s, from local testing environments to automated CI pipelines.
 For running simulations at scale or integrating SimKube into CI workflows, we provide prebuilt infrastructure components to simplify setup and improve reliability.

-This section documents those components and when you should use them.
+This section documents those components and where you can use them.

 ## When to use these components
 You may way to use the infrastructure components described here if you want: